 The WMA specimens exhibited similar air voids as HMA specimens which indicate that WMA additives are effective in compacting asphalt mixtures at a lower temperature.
 The indirect tensile strengths and tensile strength ratio (TSR) values of all WMA specimens were lower than that of HMA specimens.
 This result indicates that WMA mixtures could be susceptible to moisture damage.
 The only WMA mixture with CECABSE RT® exhibited the higher dynamic modulus at 37.8°C than the control HMA mixture.
 All WMA specimens, except Advera WMA and CECABASE RT®, passed the requirement of 10,000 cycles of repeated loading.
 Particularly, the WMA mixture with granular Aspha-min® exhibited the lowest permanent deformation followed by the control HMA mixture.

 The nano-scale images of additives with asphalt were also taken to study the characterization and interaction of WMA additives with asphalt.
 A shape resembling bee was observed in all asphalt images which has been criticized by the researchers.
 However, bee structures were disappeared in those images of asphalt with CECABASE RT® additive.
 At nano-scale, height and phase angle of all additive were found greater than the asphalt which proves them highly viscous than the asphalt.

 Copyright 2010 Nishant Mukeshkumar Sheth

 Sheth, Nishant Mukeshkumar.
-"Evaluation of selected warm mix asphalt additives." thesis, University of Iowa, 2010.
+"Evaluation of selected warm mix asphalt additives."
+Master's thesis, University of Iowa, 2010.